hdShang/arxiv-daily/docs/cs-CL/2025-08-17/papers/250812265v1-fast-slow-and-tool-augmented-thinking-for-llms-a-review.md

 ---
 layout: default
-title: Fast, Slow, and Tool-augmented Thinking for LLMs: A Review
+title: "Fast, Slow, and Tool-augmented Thinking for LLMs: A Review"
 ---

 # Fast, Slow, and Tool-augmented Thinking for LLMs: A Review